samy-belazzoug/samy-belazzoug/README.md

 ###

-<p align="center">😁Hello, I am Samy Belazzoug, Im 19 years old, living in Marseille, France. <br>🤝If someone humble, honest, respectful, funny and calm is what you're looking for, then I am the one to be in your  surroundings ! <br><br>🧑‍🎓I am currently a student at IT School La Plateforme_ preparing a Bachelor IT specialized in Software development..<br><br>🦾Fun fact : With the High school and La Plateforme, i've got 3 GREAT years in coding !</p>
+<p align="center">😁Hello, I am Samy Belazzoug, Im 19 years old, living in Marseille, France. <br>🤝If someone humble, honest, respectful, funny and calm is what you're looking for, then I am the one to be in your  surroundings ! <br><br>🧑‍🎓I am currently a student at IT School La Plateforme_ preparing a BSc IT specialized in Software development..<br><br>🦾Fun fact : With the High school and La Plateforme, i've got 3 GREAT years in coding !</p>

 ###